skip-mev/skipjs/README.md

   signature: string
 }

-async signBundle(transactions: Array<TxRaw>, privKey: Uint8Array): SignedBundle
+async signBundle(transactions: string[], privKey: Uint8Array): SignedBundle

 async sendBundle(bundle: SignedBundle, desiredHeight: number, sync?: boolean): Promise<object>
 ```

 ## signBundle
 `signBundle` is used to sign a bundle of transactions.
-It must be provided with an array of `TxRaw` (from cosmjs-types) and a sepc256k1 private key, used to sign the bundle.
+It must be provided with an array of `string`, and a sepc256k1 private key, used to sign the bundle.
+The transactions argument should be an array of base64-encoded transaction strings.
+The encoded bytes can be either Cosmos SDK `TxRaw`s or Ethereum native transactions (such as those produced from `ethers`, for Ethermint EVM chains.
+See the examples for more details.
-It returns a `SignedBundle`, which can be passed to `sendBundle` to send the bundle to the relayer.
+`signBundle` returns a `SignedBundle`, which can be passed to `sendBundle` to send the bundle to the relayer.

 ## sendBundle